szili88/spring-websocket-sample/README.md

     mvn clean package

 ### Installing ###
-The easies way to install the application is by copying the packaged war file into a WebSocket Compliant Server such as Jetty or Tomcat.
+The easiest way to install the application is by copying the packaged war file into a WebSocket Compliant Server such as Jetty or Tomcat.

 *Enjoy*